jrliv/notes/CSharp/Notes/README.md

 ### Creating objects

-Objects are created from pre-defined classes using the <b>new</b> operator/keyword.
+Objects are created from pre-defined classes using the **new** operator/keyword.
 They are usually assigned to a variable name of the class type.
 Here is an example of creating an object called dogObject from the Dog class.

     Dog dogObject = new Dog();

-It's important to remember that <b>dogObject</b> is an instance of the <b>Dog</b> class. <b>dogObject</b> is a <i>reference</i> variable to the newly created object on the heap.
-The variable <b>dogObject</b> contains or "points to" the address in memory (or on the heap) that holds the object value.
+It's important to remember that **dogObject** is an instance of the **Dog** class. **dogObject** is a *reference* variable to the newly created object on the heap.
+The variable **dogObject** contains or "points to" the address in memory (or on the heap) that holds the object value.

-Depending on if you have a <b>constructor</b> that takes them, parameters can also be used when creating an object:
+Depending on if you have a **constructor** that takes them, parameters can also be used when creating an object:

     Dog dogObject = new Dog("Scruffy", "brown", "st. bernard");